axelcarapinha/ProxyLinks/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project
-A bash script done for <u>learning purposes</u> that eases the connection to a server as a proxy on Linux systems, avoiding the manual management of system settings.
+A bash script done for _learning purposes_ that eases the connection to a server as a proxy on Linux systems, avoiding the manual management of system settings.
 Allows to know the current location based on IP automatically, and aims to help with proxychains too.

 <!-- HOW TO START IT -->
 ## Getting started